Problem Pictures

 Corrections

-(These corrections have been made to the 2007 web browser edition.)
+(These corrections have been made to all current editions.)

 A photograph showing Islamic knot patterns (A76) is upside down.
 We apologise for this.